 Close grip pull-up alternatives

 To give some alternatives to the close grip pull-up you can position your hands so your palms are facing towards you making it a chin-up.
-This will engage the biceps to a higher degree.
+This will engage the biceps to a higher degree and make the exercise easier to perform.

 Another option – and to really make them more challenging – is to use a towel to perform close grip pull-ups.
 Loop a towel over the bar so that the ends are hanging down on each side and between shoulder-width apart.